 Dr Carol Reid is a Senior Lecturer in the School of Nursing, Midwifery & Paramedicine and has been awarded Senior Fellow of the Higher Education Academy.
 Carol has many years of clinical nursing, tertiary education and research experience.
-She has made significant research contributions to the areas regarding self-management of chronic diseases such as, Cancer Care, Alcohol and Drug, Hepatitis C, Sexual Health, HIV/AIDS and Renal nursing.
+She has made significant research contributions to the area health services research relating to chronic diseases such as, Hepatitis C, Alcohol and Drug, Sexual Health, HIV/AIDS, Cancer Care.
+She also has experience in tool development and survey methodology.

 She has successfully received competitive grants and is currently leading the development and psychometric testing of a digital measure of patient-reported experience of cancer care in the ambulatory setting at Princess Alexandra Hospital.
 Carol is also working in collaboration with researchers from the University of Auckland, New Zealand with this same research being conducted at the Auckland City and Waikato Hospitals.